pinkypurplelion/Become-the-Stars/node-store-new/public server cheat sheet.md

 `pm2 start {filename}`: starts server as process if not already a process
 remember to update database authentication to production command.

+### Updating nginx configurations
+`sudo systemctl reload nginx`: after changes have been made, this reloads the config files used by nginx implementing changes.

 ### pm2 commands list:
 `pm2 list`: lists all processes and their status